djcopley/ShellOracle/README.md

 ### OpenAI

-To use ShellOracle with the OpenAI provider, create an [API key](https://platform.openai.com/account/api-keys).
+To use ShellOracle with OpenAI's models, create an [API key](https://platform.openai.com/account/api-keys).
 Edit your `~/.shelloracle/config.toml` to change your provider and enter your API key.

 ### LocalAI

 Refer to the [LocalAI docs](https://localai.io/) for installation, available models, and usage.

+### XAI

+To use ShellOracle with XAI's models, create an [API key](https://docs.x.ai/docs/quickstart#creating-an-api-key).
+Edit your `~/.shelloracle/config.toml` to change your provider and enter your API key.

 ## Configuration